gbv/paia/paia.md

   document can be used by multiple patrons at the same time, and `held` should be used when the document can exclusively be used by the patron.

-## Library services not related to documents

-Libraries also provide services not related to documents, such as reservation of a cabin.
-PAIA can also be used for such services.

 ## PAIA ontology in RDF